 - 1 head garlic, cloves separated and peeled

-- 1 cup olive oil
+- 1/2 cup olive oil

-- 3 tablespoons cumin
+- 2 tablespoons cumin

 Grind the cilantro and garlic in a food processor.

 With the motor running, add the oil gradually.
-Add the paprika, cumin, salt, pepper and red pepper flake mixture, and process for a few more seconds.
+Add the paprika, cumin, lemon juice and salt, and process for a few more seconds.

-Makes about 3 cups.
+Makes about 4 cups.